leeyumsk/IRL-Subtitles/Firmware/README.md

 Steps:
 1. Configure ESP-idf
 In Command Pallette / search type >ESP-IDF: Import ESP-IDF Project

 2. Select target divice and flashing method
 Target Device: esp32s3 usb-jtag
 Comp Port: com port of esp32s3 ex. com7
 Flash Method: DFU

-3. Import vscode configutaion files type ">ESP-IDF: Add VS Code Configuration Folder" into the search bar
+3. Import vscode configutaion files
+Type ">ESP-IDF: Add VS Code Configuration Folder" into the search bar This will over write the current folder to point to where esp-idf is .

 4. Build the poject
 Check that the bottom of the window shows the setting in step 2 (start:DFU, plug:com/port of ESP32, Chip: esp32s3 usb-jtag )